We're here for you.

 - Throughout the process, we provide educational workshops and supportive services that address the lifelong issues of adoption.

-If you are wondering about adoption as a way to build your family, consider calling Adoption Choices.
+If you are wondering about adoption as a way to build your family, call Adoption Choices.
 Dale Eldridge, LICSW, the Coordinator of Adoptive Parent Services, will meet with you for a free, confidential consultation and provide you with information about current adoption practices and relevant issues.
 This is an opportunity to review your options and plan a course of action.
-If you decide adoption is right for you, Dale and the other experienced, caring staff of Adoption Choices can help facilitate the adoption process.
+If you decide adoption is right for you, Dale and the experienced, caring staff of Adoption Choices can help you successfully nagivate the adoption process.

 Home study meetings are the beginning of the growing relationship between Adoption Choices and the applicants.
 A social worker meets several times with the applicants, including once in their home, to review together topics such as their personal background, present lives, values, motivation to adopt, and preparedness for parenting.
 The dialogues are an opportunity for the applicants to increase their knowledge about and comfort with adoption issues.
 After the meetings, the social worker summarizes her findings and proposes a recommendation regarding the applicants' plan to become adoptive parents.
 This confidential report becomes part of the permanent adoption record.